braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::note[**Temporal Ontology**]

 Forcing the timeline to be finite cuts off the infinite regress.
-Every state now possesses a definite causal ancestry that can be traced back to a singular origin.
-We are forced to conclude that "becoming" is a discrete process, a sequence of state transitions that can be counted but not divided.
-This eliminates the possibility of a universe that has always existed, grounding our physics in a definite genesis.
+This ensures that every state possesses a definite causal ancestry traceable back to a singular origin.
+The conclusion is inescapable.
+"Becoming" is a discrete process.
+It is a sequence of state transitions that can be counted but not divided.
+This eliminates the possibility of a universe that has always existed.
+It grounds physics in a definite genesis where the first state acts as the uncaused cause of the computational chain.
+It implies that the history of the universe is a finite string of data.
+It is fully enumerable and logically bounded.
+This prevents the singularities associated with infinite pasts.

-The logical clock $t_L$ emerges as the driver of existence; it is not a coordinate stretching to $\infty$, but a counter that increments with every structural change.
-This discreteness saves the model from the paradoxes of continuity and prepares the stage for a substrate that grows rather than merely exists.
+The logical clock $t_L$ emerges here not as a coordinate dimension that one can travel through.
+It emerges as the relentless driver of existence itself.
+It acts as the fundamental CPU cycle of the universe.
+It is an external iterator that processes the state transition function.
+This distinction is vital because it separates the act of change from the measurement of change.
+Physical time is the variable that appears in relativity equations and is measured by atomic clocks.
+It is an emergent property of the relations inside the graph and is subject to dilation and curvature.
+Logical time is the absolute ordering of the computation.
+It is immune to these relativistic effects.
+By separating these two concepts, we resolve the Problem of Time in quantum gravity.
+The universe has a heartbeat, but it is not a clock hanging on the wall of spacetime.

 With the clock established, the nature of the object that evolves must be defined.
-We have secured the "when," and now we must construct the "what."
+We have secured the timing and the mechanism of the update cycle.
+However, a heartbeat requires a body to animate.
+Time cannot exist in a vacuum because it requires a state to transition from and to.
+We turn now to the definition of the spatial substrate.
+We must define the graph that serves as the memory of the system.
+We must define the canvas upon which this temporal iterator paints the history of the cosmos.
 :::

 -----